 This explanation is intended to describe a simple (but crude) example of a Flow Control implementation to introduce the concept.
 Consider the system shown in Figure 3-31.
 To summarize the example, the MAC on the left-hand side of the figure cannot match the full line rate of the right-hand MAC due to clock tolerances.
 Over time, the FIFO illustrated fills and overflows.
-The aim is to implement a Flow Control method which, over a long time period, reduces the full line rate of the right-hand MAC.
+The aim is to implement a Flow Control method which, over a long time period, reduces the full line rate of the right-hand MAC to average that of the lesser full line rate capability of the left-hand MAC.